GOATMaxwellN/ProjectEulerSoftware/euler1/README.md

 Let's figure out our ___a<sub>1</sub>___ now.
 It's pretty much the same equation as the one above, except that unless the lowerbound is already a multiple of 3, the answer will fall below the lowerbound.
 Here is a demonstration.

 - 1 / 3 = 0.33333..
-- Floor the answer above if needed = 0
+- Truncate the answer above if needed = 0
 - 0 * 3 = 0

 0 is less than 1, which means it is outside of the range.
 What we need to do is add 1 after flooring the initial division.
-The equation would now look like this. __(100 // 3 + 1) * 3__.
+The equation would now look like this. __(1 // 3 + 1) * 3__.

 - 1 / 3 = 0.33333..
-- Floor the answer above, then add 1 = 0 + 1
+- Truncate the answer above, then add 1 = 0 + 1
 - 1 * 3 = 3

 ___Remember, you only need to add 1 if the lowerbound is not a multiple of the number you're using___.